fontfish/Wolf-and-Poems/Overview_of_FOSS.md

 # A very rough and incomplete overview of FOSS vertical text support in the programs that I am aware support it.

-*Most of the below is rather garbled just now and I intend to improve on it.*
+*Most of the below is rather garbled just now and I intend to improve on it.
+I hope it is not taken as negativity so much as a critical look at what is available.*

 ##### CSS & html
 https://en.wikipedia.org/wiki/Cascading_Style_Sheets